Biocatalytic method development

-In future chemistry requires enzymes which are robust, stable and highly efficient.
-This can be achieved through enzyme engineering that requires modification of enzymes active and/or binding site using site-directed mutagenesis or site saturated mutagenesis.
+In addition, we are modifying enzymes active and/or binding site using site-directed mutagenesis or site saturated mutagenesis.
 The new enzymes will not only broaden the substrate scope but will only be highly stereo-, regio- and chemoselective.

 Combing the use of enzymes with chemical/non-enzymatic methods can be a very useful tool for the synthesis of complex natural products as demonstrated by us for bisanthraquinones and dihydroarenediols synthesis.